Retrospective Sparse Attention for Efficient Long-Context Generation: Experimental Results

-Fig.~\ref{fig:latency}(a) presents the average end-to-end latency per decoding step for the full-cache baseline, Quest, and ours (setup details in Appendix~\ref{app:dataset}).
+\paragraph{End-to-End Latency.} Figure~\ref{fig:latency}(a) presents the average end-to-end latency per decoding step for the full-cache baseline, Quest, and ours (setup details in Appendix~\ref{app:dataset}).
 RetroAttention consistently outperforms the full-cache baseline and remains at similar latency with Quest across all context lengths.
 The additional latency of RetroAttention over Quest is minimal, less than 1ms per token for \(w\)=2 and around 2ms for \(w\)=8.
-Importantly, this overhead remains effectively constant regardless of context length or retrieved cache size, aligned with our theoretical analysis in Sec.~\ref{subsec:overhead}, which attributes the overhead primarily to additional memory I/O.
+Importantly, this overhead remains effectively constant regardless of context length or retrieved cache size, aligned with our theoretical analysis in Section~\ref{subsec:overhead}, which attributes the overhead primarily to additional memory I/O.